[이슈 In] NATO summit became a ‘big event’… Leaders of Korea and Japan, the beginning of a new era

 Quad leaders gathered in Japan [로이터=연합뉴스 자료사진]

-In Japan, after the Moon Jae-in administration neutralized the comfort women agreement signed during the Park Geun-hye administration, there is a widespread view of South Korea as ‘an unreliable country that does not keep its promises’.
+In Japan, following the Moon Jae-in administration neutralized the comfort women agreement signed during the Park Geun-hye administration, there is a widespread view of South Korea as ‘an unreliable country that does not keep its promises’.

 The dominant perception of Japanese LDP politicians is that even if another agreement or promise is made with the changed Korean government, there is no guarantee that it will not be overturned in the future.